 Colours, patterns and textures will naturally take up most of your attention when it comes to selecting fabrics, but it’s worth considering the effect of each textile and what it can bring to the overall style and feel of your room too.
-From the iconic heritage style of Liberty fabrics to the contemporary photographic prints of By Nord, the design can utterly transform a space.
+From the iconic style of Designers Guild fabrics to the globally inspired prints of Andrew Martin the design can utterly transform a space.

 This is also true of the type of textile used.
 On the surface, textiles might seem inconsequential, but on closer inspection can say a great deal – silk is opulent while knit is comforting and leather is utilitarian and cool.
 Rich materials like velvet and fur give the impression of a lavish interior, while simple rope detailing can reinforce a nautical theme.
 Flannel feels warm and wintery, while cool linen instantly transports us back to the long, hot days of summer.

 Typically thought of as woven fabric from natural materials, textiles are any material made from fibres or yarns and can take the form of cloth, knitted or pressed fabrics like felt.
 Fibres are long thin materials that have some desirable properties such as strength, abrasion resistance, flexibility, or moisture absorption, that work well on their own or when combined with another material.

 Textiles is a term used by interior designers typically as a means to describe the raw material from which their chosen fabric comes from, where fabric is describes the final product in relation to the type, colour or texture of a material.

 Fabrics come in a multitude of styles, qualities and finishes ranging from natural to synthetic materials and are a key element in soft furnishings design, including curtains, upholstery and cushions through to bedding.